Label305/Auja/documentation/json_representation.md

     }
 }
 ```
-With the addition of a format value.
+It has a format value, which determines how the date is shown to the user.

 format | `string` | Display format

-This sets the format the date is shown in, and does not affect the format the `value` is stored in.
+It does not affect the format the `value` is stored in.
 The format a date is stored is always "YYYY-MM-DD".
 The display format is applied through the very versatile [MomentJS](http://momentjs.com/) library.
 For more information about acceptable `format` values checkout the [MomentJS docs](http://momentjs.com/docs/#/displaying/) concerning the formatting of dates.

 It is also possible to set an earliest and latest acceptable value through the `min` and `max` values.
 These are optional.

 min | `string` | Minimal value
 max | `string` | Maximum value

+At the time of this writing it is not possible to use dynamic dates such as _now_ or _7 days ago_.
+These will not be accepted as a value nor as the earliest or latest selectable date.
+However, the [MomentJS](http://momentjs.com/) library we use does support this, so it is easy for anyone desiring this functionality to add it.

 ###Time